What is Keratoconus?

 What Causes Keratoconus?

 The exact cause of keratoconus is not completely understood, though it is believed that it may be present at birth.
-There are certain factors that may increase your risk for developing this disease including genetics, chronic eye inflammation, chronic eye rubbing, and age.
+There are certain factors that may increase your risk for developing this disease including genetics, chronic eye inflammation, corneal scarring, chronic eye rubbing (which damages the corneal tissue), and age.

 Diagnosis and Treatment of Keratoconus

-In order to diagnose this condition, Dr. Gupta will perform an eye exam in our office.
+In order to diagnose and treat keratoconus, Dr. Gupta will perform an eye exam in our office.
 She may also choose to perform other tests such as an eye refraction test, slit-lamp examination, keratometry, or computerized corneal mapping in order to correctly diagnose your condition.

 The treatment for keratoconus is dependent on the severity of your symptoms and how quickly the condition is progressing.
 Generally, treatment options can be determined depending on the stage of your disease.

-Early Stages: In the early stages of keratoconus, treatment commonly involves eyeglasses to treat nearsightedness and astigmatism.
+In the early stages of keratoconus, treatment commonly involves eyeglasses or soft contact lenses to treat nearsightedness and astigmatism.
+A corneal topography might be recommended to track further changes.

-Middle Stages: As keratoconus progresses, corneal collagen cross-linking is an option to prevent vision from worsening, and sometimes, improve vision.
-This is an in-office procedure that involves applying a vitamin B solution to the eye, which is then activated by ultraviolet light.
+As keratoconus progresses, corneal collagen cross-linking is an option to prevent vision from worsening, and sometimes, improve vision.
+Corneal cross linking is an in-office procedure that involves applying a vitamin B solution to the eye, which is then activated by ultraviolet light.
 This process causes new collagen bonds to develop, preserving the shape and strength of the cornea.
+Scleral lenses may also be recommended at this stage.

-Late Stages: If your keratoconus is in the advanced stages, a corneal transplant is often necessary.
-A cornea transplant removes either the entire or partial thickness of the diseased cornea and replaces it with healthy donor tissue.
+If your keratoconus is in the advanced stages, a cornea transplant surgery is often necessary.
+A corneal transplant removes either the entire or partial thickness of the diseased cornea and replaces it with healthy donor tissue.
 There are a number of different surgical methods to achieve this, which Dr. Gupta will discuss with you prior to surgery.
 In most cases, glasses or contact lenses are needed to provide optimal vision after a corneal transplant.

 TRUST THE RESULTS